EricZinda/Perplexity/backlog.md

 - Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md
 - Rewrite issues:
-  - Example27: which files are not in this folder? -> crash
+  - Example29: Files are not large -> crash
-    - because resolve_fragment isn't updated to use the new logic
+    - Things like self._interpretation get overwritten with a fragment
+    -

     - we need to "push a tree on the stack"
+      - Including
     - We need a way to find the solution groups for a particular tree that can be called reentrantly
     -
 - Clean up resolve_fragment